CLC3-GitFlow/CLC3-GitFlow/README.md

 ### Summary of research

+writing actions yourself is not that complicated. easy to use.
+Exchanging data between workflows is not possible (has to be saved in repository for use in other workflow).
+When automatically merging branches -> be careful.
+Sometimes not the behaviour you would expect.

 ### Tutorial (step-by-step instructions & reproducibility)
 Please have a look at each Usecase: [Usecase1](Usecases/Usecase1.md) | [Usecase2](Usecases/Usecase2.md) | [Usecase3](Usecases/Usecase3.md) | [Usecase4](Usecases/Usecase4.md) | [Usecase5](Usecases/Usecase5.md) | [Usecase6](Usecases/Usecase6.md)